 Planning some holiday/birthday shopping for a Magic the Gathering player in your life?
-I'll go over some fantastic gift ideas for every type of MTG player—from complete newbie to 10-year veterans of the game.
-Whether you're clueless about what to buy or know everything about Magic, I'll help you figure out some awesome gift ideas.
+I'll go over some fantastic gift ideas for every type of MTG player—from complete newbie to 15-year veterans of the game.
+Whether you're clueless about what to buy or know everything about Magic, I'll help you figure out the best gift ideas.

 1. Booster Packs and Prebuilt Decks!

 Every Magic player loves the thrill and excitement of cracking open booster packs.
-Packs contain 15 random cards which can range in value from $1 to over $100!
-In this gift guide, I only included links to packs from Dominaria (the most recent MTG set as of April 2018).
+Packs contain 15 random cards which can range in value from $1 to over $50!
+In this gift guide, I only included links to booster packs from Guilds of Ravnica (the most recent MTG set as of October 2018).

 Have a larger budget?
 Buy a Booster Box!
-Boxes contain 36 packs.
-It may seem like overkill, but believe me—any Magic player ever would absolutely love to receive a booster box as a gift!
+They contain 36 packs.
+It may seem like overkill, but believe me—any Magic player ever would absolutely love to crack open 36 packs from the most recent set!

-If you're buying for a newer player, consider getting them an assorted collection of 1000 Magic cards!
+If you're buying for a newer player, consider grabbing them an assorted collection of 1000 Magic cards!
 This is a fantastic way to start or add to their collection.

 Looking to teach friends or family the game?
 Pick up a Duel Deck or Planeswalker Duel Deck.
 They're great for learning the core mechanics of the game while each deck is on a relatively equal power-level, so matches won't be one-sided!